umd-fire-coml/MultiSeg/README.md

 other versions).

 ### 1. Install dependencies
-If you are on the shared Google instance, there is already a conda virtual env with the correct dependencies.
+If you are on the shared Google instance (for UMD FIRE COML), there is already a conda virtual env with the correct dependencies.
 To start it, run
 ```bash
 source activate multiseg
 ```

-Run the setup.py script, which will also install the dependencies for this project (using pip):
+Otherwise, run the setup.py script, which will also install the dependencies for this project (using pip):
 ```bash
 python setup.py install